jaxparr0w/auto_enum/README.md

 Usage: `./piranha.sh <target IP>`

-First Stage: Will run an initial nmap scan using intense scan "-A" in all formats.
+First Stage: Will run an initial nmap scan using intense scan "-A" in all formats (Enable OS detection, version detection, script scanning, and traceroute).
 Outputs as intense.(nmap,gmap,xml)

 Second Stage: Greps intense.xml output and runs other enumeration tools based on found open ports, produces reports in plaintext.